 Physical and occupational therapy both focus on improving functional mobility, but through different approaches.

-Psychotherapy can help patients better manage the psychological effects of thoracic spine injury.
+Psychotherapy can help patients manage the psychological effects of thoracic spine injury.

 Adaptive tools can be extremely helpful for promoting independence after thoracic spinal cord injury.

-For example, setting up ramps or support bars throughout the house can make it much easier to get around.
+For example, setting up ramps or support bars throughout the house can make it much easier to be independent, especially in a wheelchair.